-At 31 December 2020, if the functional currency had strengthened/weakened by 4% against the foreign currencies with all other variables held constant, the pre-tax loss for the year would have been Frw 135 million (2019: Frw 153 million) higher/lower, mainly as a result of foreign exchange gains/losses on translation of foreign currency denominated financial assets and liabilities.
-The percentage change used in the sensitivity represents the depreciation of the FRW to the respective currencies.
+At 31 December 2020, if the functional currency had the respective currencies.

+The bank is managing the gap by purchasing USD strengthened/weakened by 4% against the foreign currencies with all other variables held constant, the pre-tax loss for the year would have been Frw 135 million (2019: Frw 153 million) higher/lower, mainly as a result of foreign exchange gains/losses on translation of foreign currency denominated financial assets and liabilities.
+The percentage change used in the sensitivity represents the depreciation of the FRW to